What’s this about?

 If an ability says the word “you” it means the player that controls the character.

-Damage Attack damage and remove power Remove power symbols add to any combat card unless indicated by the words “self” or “this character,” in which case they can only add to an attack by a character that the ability card is equipped to.
+Damage and remove power symbols add to any combat card unless indicated by the words “self” or “this character,” in which case they can only add to an attack by a character that the ability card is equipped to.

 If a remove power or damage ability says, “Not an attack,” it means that it can be performed at any time during combat and does not trigger a counterattack from an enemy.
 It is performed separately from a combat card, although you must follow adjacency rules when placing damage this way.